devops329/devops/instruction/failure/failure.md

 1. **Layering**: Never relay on a single layer of security.
 Slow down an attacker by forcing them to penetrate multiple levels before they gain any value.
 This will allow you to detect the threat before it escalates out of control.
 1. **Isolation**: Put important resources in isolated environments that are accessible only to parties (hopefully automated ones) that have the need to access them.
 This makes it difficult to manually manage a system, but automated observability and correction should be the focus of critical systems, rather than allowing a rogue developer to SSH into any server and tweak a setting.
 By completely isolating your production, billing, and logging environment you gain confidence by knowing that your inability to access the system makes it more difficult for a nefarious party to gain access.
 1. **Observability**: You cannot prevent security failure, but you can instrument the system such that it is discovered quickly.
 This includes automatic notifications and automated responses to detected intrusions or unusual behavior.
 You must also make sure that your observability data is immutable.
 This keeps an attacker from hiding their tracks.
 1. **Testing**: Regular component penetration testing is a vital part of preventing security failure.
-You cannot be confident in your security until you know that ernest attempts have failed.
+You cannot be confident in your security until you know that earnest attempts have failed.
 1. **Audits**: Automated audits of network access control, open ports, credential management, encryption, components, and configuration are essential to keeping your system in compliance.
 It is common to manually audit your system once a year, only to discover that security holes have developed since the last audit.
 It is much better to automate the checks and disallow bad security practices from being deployed in the first place.